Hodge theory on Cheeger spaces: The model operators

-\begin{proof} Following \cite[\S4.2]{ALMP}, a variant of the standard symbol calculus produces a ``small calculus'' parametrix $A$ for $\rho^{\ell}L$, where $\rho$ is a product of boundary defining function for each of the hypersurface boundaries of $\wt X$.
-This has the following properties: if $u = \calO(x^\nu)$, then $Au = \calO(x^\nu)$ for any $\nu > -\gamma$; furthermore, if
+\begin{proof} Following \cite[\S4.2]{ALMP}, a variant of the standard symbol calculus produces a ``small calculus'' parametrix $A$ for $\rho L$, where $\rho$ is a product of boundary defining function for each of the hypersurface boundaries of $\wt X$.
+This does not require boundary conditions and has the following properties: if $u = \calO(x^\nu)$, then $Au = \calO(x^\nu)$ for any $\nu > -\gamma$; furthermore, if